 Dr Peter Coventry - research

-Peter is a research fellow in health services research with expertise in the design and evaluation of complex interventions to support cost-effective management of psychosocial morbidity in people with long term conditions (LTCs).
+Expertise in the design and evaluation of complex interventions to support cost-effective management of psychosocial morbidity in people with long term conditions (LTCs).

 Collaborators and affiliated staff